OctopusDeploy/docs/docs/administration/security/script-integrity.md

 Octopus does not actively enforce script integrity.

-- PowerShell is the only scripting runtime which supports script verification.
+- PowerShell is the only common scripting language which supports script integrity verification, but your scripts are [executed using -ExecutionPolicy Unrestricted](https://github.com/OctopusDeploy/Calamari/blob/b23ea09bd17a49fd2b0c9bae588ef1012db4f8c2/source/Calamari.Shared/Integration/Scripting/WindowsPowerShell/PowerShellBootstrapper.cs#L71).
-- PowerShell Execution Policies alone are not a foolproof security solution: PowerShell will happily execute a script with malicious content as long as it meets the requirements of the Execution Policy.
+- PowerShell Execution Policies alone are not a foolproof security solution, and can be thwarted quite simply: PowerShell will happily execute a script with malicious content as long as it meets the requirements of the Execution Policy.
 - Octopus provides a lot of value to you by modifying your scripts on your behalf, which invalidates the signature of the original script.
 - Octopus could dynamically re-sign the resulting script after modification, but this introduces extra complexity and additional security concerns for very little gain: the signed script has a very short life span.